axlevisu/EE-708-GNU-Radio-Project/README.md

 # EE-708-GNU-Radio-Project
 # Step I

-You have to pick a value of N, say 8.
+You have to pick a value of M, say 8.

 generate a random codebook of M vectors of length N.